-Inspired by this, Rebecca then started acting and secured an ensemble role in West Side Story the very same year.
+Actress-turned-filmmaker, Rebecca first discovered her love of the industry when she was twelve years old and saw her sibling in a play.
+Inspired by this, Rebecca began her acting journey by securing an ensemble role in West Side Story.
 Soon after, she was hooked on the thrill sharing stories gave her.
-She trained at acting schools in Australia, Canada, and the United States and acted in numerous projects including short films, feature films, commercials & web series.
+She trained at acting schools in Australia and the United States and gained work in short films, feature films, commercials & web series.

 While having written in all creative styles since she was a kid, it wasn’t until Rebecca spent time on set as an actress that she became fascinated by what happens behind the scenes.
 Following this curiosity and wanting to learn everything she could about the industry, Rebecca started working as a script supervisor, casting director, and first assistant director on short films & web series.
 This led her to fall more in love with the industry and with a desire to create her own projects; she studied scripts and took courses in screenwriting, producing, directing & editing, and continues to learn to ensure she is constantly growing as a creative.

 Rebecca moved to Vancouver, Canada in 2017 to build her career further.
 While there, she continued her training, built strong relationships with people in the industry, and was lucky enough to be involved in a few projects and make her own films until she moved back to Australia in 2019.